-For general pen & ink work, I still use a Hunts 102 nib with FW inks.
+For general pen & ink work, I still use Speedball's Hunt 102 nib with FW inks.
 Usually I work on Strathmore smooth Bristol board.
-If I color the image, I usually lay down a base underpainting of Holbien Acryla Gouache (usually Raw Umber or Burt Sienna).
+If I color the image, I usually lay down a base underpainting of Liquitex acrylics (usually Raw Umber or Burt Sienna) and build up layers of Holbien Acryla Gouache.
 My preferred watercolors are Yarka St. Petersburg professional watercolors.

 My art mediums have evolved organically over years through trial and error.
 Experiment with as many mediums and art styles as you can to discover which work best for you.Back to Questions

 If I send you samples of my work, can you critique it for me?

 These days, I just don’t have the spare time to look through prospective illustrator’s portfolios and offer up a critique.
 Here are some tips and pointers based on common problems I usually see with a students’ portfolio:

 The most common weakness in many young artist’s work is an inability to render the human form.
 Take life-drawing classes.
 Understanding anatomy really helps you understand how to get your characters to act on the page.
 Think of what animators have to do to relay emotion in the drawing.
 You need to be able to do it in one or two images.
 Don’t just focus on drawing humans from life, fill your sketchbooks with animals, plants, architecture…everything.

 Experiment with a variety of art mediums to find what works best for you

 .
 Just because you admire another artist’s work does not mean you have to work in their exact mediums.
 Find your niche.

 Study many artists, both present and past.
 My art is but a link in a chain of influences from all over.
 If you really like my work, you’ll find that I am influenced by Brian Froud who was influenced by Arthur Rackham and Jon Bauer.
 The list goes on and on.
 Find your own inspirations and it will help you develop your own unique style.Back to Questions